Cross-domain Neural Pitch and Periodicity Estimation: Conclusion

 \section{Conclusion}

 Pitch and periodicity contours are necessary representations for many audio tasks.
 Our work significantly advances the state-of-the-art of pitch and periodicity estimation of speech and music.
-We show that the non-overlapping data distributions between data domains introduces cross-domain errors, which can be avoided by merging the training data---and therefore their distributions.
 We demonstrate a set of methods that improve pitch and periodicity estimation performance, including a training method for unpitched audio frames and a more fine-grained pitch quantization.
 We introduce an entropy-based periodicity decoding method that improves periodicity estimation.
-We perform thorough evaluation of all of our claimed advances and further demonstrate neural pitch and periodicity estimation speeds that approach the CPU estimation speeds of state-of-the-art DSP-based methods.
+We perform thorough evaluation of our proposed methods and demonstrate neural pitch and periodicity estimation speeds that approach the CPU estimation speeds of state-of-the-art DSP-based methods.
 All experiments described in this paper are reproducible with configuration files found in Pitch-Estimating Neural Networks (\texttt{penn}), our open-source Python library.

 Future work in pitch and periodicity estimation may seek to outperform DSP-based methods in CPU inference speed, utilize higher-entropy training data distributions, demonstrate universal generalization on unseen datasets, and perform polyphonic pitch and periodicity estimation via either source separation or peak picking of the pitch posteriorgram.
 It is also worth investigating the relationship between periodicity and signal energy to determine whether correlation between these representations is detrimental for downstream applications.
 If so, it would be useful to address this correlation and produce a periodicity estimate that is independent of signal energy.
 Lastly, advances in neural pitch estimation quality may permit effective differentiable pitch supervision by penalizing a generative model for producing audio with the incorrect pitch or periodicity using the gradients of a pitch estimator.